dspinellis/unix-history-make/README.md

 * the CSRG SCCS history,
 * two releases of 386BSD,
 * the 386BSD patchkit,
-* the FreeBSD 1.0 to 1.1.5 CVS history,
-* an import of the FreeBSD repository starting from its initial imports that led to FreeBSD 2.0, and
-* the current FreeBSD repository.
+* the current FreeBSD repository, which now contains its full history.

 The files appear to be added in the repository in chronological order according to their modification time, and large parts of the source code have been attributed to their actual authors.
 Commands like `git blame` and `git log` produce the expected results.